Vantyndur/manage-students-website/README.md

 - delete subjects
 I've made the website responsive using flexbox.
 The look of tables is made using bootstrap classes.

+I've added some pictures of website for a quick look.
+You can find them in directory named 'images'.
+If you want to try using my website, download directory named 'site'.
+When your download is complete you can open file named 'index.html' in your browser.
+I suggest firefox, which was used for tests.

 I hope you'll find my project interesting.